axboe/fio/HOWTO.rst

 ~~~~~~~~~~~~~~~~~~~~

 The second version of the trace file format was added in fio version 1.17.
 It
-allows to access more than one file per trace and has a bigger set of possible
+allows one to access more than one file per trace and has a bigger set of possible
 file actions.

 The first line of the trace file has to be::